plus3it/terraform-aws-codecommit-flow-ci/modules/on-demand/README.md

-# terraform-aws-codecommit-flow-ci/tag
+# terraform-aws-codecommit-flow-ci/on-demand

-Trigger a build when a CodeCommit tag is created.
+Trigger a build on demand.

 <!-- BEGIN TFDOCS -->
 ## Requirements